josiahdanbinta/Windows-Server-Home-Lab-with-Active-Directory/README.md

-# 🖥️ Project 1 – Windows Server Home Lab with Active Directory
+# 🖥️ Windows Server Home Lab with Active Directory

 ## Objective
 Build a secure Windows Server 2022 Home Lab with **Active Directory**, **DNS**, and **DHCP** for hands-on cybersecurity learning and enterprise environment simulation.